Scud missile: Burkan 2-H

+Golan-1 and Golan-2

+The Golan missiles are variants of Scud missiles produced under license for the Syrian Army.

+The Golan-1 missile is simply a licensed copy of the Scud-C missile without major changes.
+The Golan-2 missile is a modernization of the Scud-D, with an increased range of up to 850 km (compared to 700 km for the basic version).
+Syrian engineers have also converted various versions of Scud missiles (possibly including Golan missiles) to use cluster munitions.
+It was developed and produced in Syria by the Syrian Scientific Studies and Research Center.
+The number of missiles produced is unknown.
+Used in the Syrian Civil War.

 Operational use

-The Scud missile family is one of the few ballistic missiles to be extensively used in actual warfare by different forces, second only to the V-2 in terms of combat launches.The first recorded combat use of the Scud was at the end of the Yom Kippur War in 1973, when three missiles were fired by Egypt against Israeli-held Arish and bridgehead on the western bank of the Suez canal.
+The Scud missile family is one of the few ballistic missiles to be extensively used in actual warfare by different forces, second only to the V-2 in terms of combat launches.
+The first recorded combat use of the Scud was at the end of the Yom Kippur War in 1973, when three missiles were fired by Egypt against Israeli-held Arish and bridgehead on the western bank of the Suez canal.
 Seven Israeli soldiers were killed.
 Libya responded to U.S. airstrikes in 1986 by firing two Scud missiles at a U.S. Coast Guard navigation station on the nearby Italian island of Lampedusa, which missed their target.
 Scud missiles were used in several regional conflicts that included use by Soviet and Afghan Communist forces in Afghanistan, and Iranians and Iraqis against one another in the so-called "War of the cities" during the Iran–Iraq War.
-Scuds were used by Iraq during the Gulf War against Israel and coalition targets in Saudi Arabia and Israel.
+Scuds were used by Iraq during the Gulf War against Israel and coalition targets in Saudi Arabia.

-More than a dozen Scuds were fired from Afghanistan at targets in Pakistan in 1988.
+More than a dozen Scuds were fired from Afghanistan at targets in Pakistan in 1988, and against targets within Afghanistan in March 1991.
 There were also a small number of Scud missiles used in the 1994 civil war in Yemen, as well as by Russian forces in Chechnya in 1996 and onwards.
 The missiles saw some minor use by forces loyal to Muammar Gaddafi in the Libyan Civil War.
 They have reportedly been used recently in the ongoing Syrian civil war by the Syrian Army.